Fun Rainbow Parrotfish Facts For Kids | Kidadl

 Where does a rainbow parrotfish live?

-The distribution of rainbow parrotfish is in the tropical waters of the Western Atlantic, Caribbean, Florida, Bahamas, Bermuda, Argentina, Venezuela.
+The distribution of rainbow parrotfish is in the tropical waters of the Western Atlantic, Caribbean, Florida, Bahamas, Bermuda, Argentina, and Venezuela.

 What is a rainbow parrotfish's habitat?

 Parrotfish rainbow is primarily found in the sheltered coral reefs at a depth of 10-82 ft (3-25 m).
-To stay safe from their predators, they hide in the cracks and corners of rocks underwater during nights.
+To stay safe from their predators, they hide in the cracks and corners of rocks underwater at night.
 The juveniles primarily reside in mangroves located close to the coral reefs, sometimes on the ocean rocks and frequently in the shallow waters.
 They prefer mangroves for a rich food source and escape from predators.

-Who do rainbow parrotfish live with?
+Who do rainbow parrotfishes live with?

 The rainbow parrotfish Scarus guacamaia have a highly social behavior and move in male-dominated groups of about 40 individuals together to protect themselves from their predators.
 They almost resemble a herd of cattle grazing over a grassy field, with a group of fish grazing over a reef.